SushiKishi/SplitendoPower/README.md

 ## How to set up a Issue of Splitendo Power

+0. Create your notes -- advice for how to format them can be found on the Wiki, but shortly:
+   * For PDFs, it's EASIEST (but not REQUIRED) to get it to one page == one split
+   * For Google Docs, Word Files, etc. -- save it as a PDF
 1. Open the "issues" folder
 2. Create a new folder for run; one folder per set of notes.
 3. Use the Wiki to determine how to name your files, then add them into the folder you created.